 At VSupport, our greatest challenge comes not just from fighting domestic abuse but also from working to dispel the fallacies associated with domestic abuse.
 In India, there are many widespread myths around domestic abuse and its causes.
 Through our work, we aim to challenge these widely-believed and deep-rooted misconceptions by dispelling common myths.

 Truth – Domestic abuse is not always about physical violence.
-Abuse includes patterns of controlling, threats, degradation of the partner’s character, sexual violence, emotional abuse, harassment, stalking, financial abuse, control by coercion, and even digital abuse.
+Domestic abuse can include patterns of controlling one’s partner, threats, degradation of the partner’s character, sexual violence, emotional abuse, harassment, stalking, financial abuse, control by coercion, and even digital abuse.